 - Please complete ALL PARTS of the Supervisor Approval Application.

-- Submit to Applications@NutritionSpecialists.org along with your current resume/CV.
+- Send to Applications@NutritionSpecialists.org along with your resume / CV.

 - Applications are reviewed by the BCNS Credentials Council.
 Please allow 1-2 weeks for a response.

 - After you are approved as a supervisor, please complete the one-page Supervisor Approval Addendum for each candidate you supervise.